 2. Benefit From the Tax Advantages

 Contributions to a 401K plan use pre-tax dollars.
 So funding your retirement this way can help to lower your taxable income and reduce your tax bill.
 And depending on your income, you may be eligible for a retirement savings contributions credit by participating in a 401K plan.

 Borrowing or withdrawing money from a 401K plan before you reach retirement age can carry stiff penalties except in very specific circumstances.
 Not only will you have to pay taxes on the amount you withdraw but also a 10% early withdrawal penalty.
 If you’re desperate for money, consider other alternatives like credit cards, personal loans or borrowing from friends or family to find the funding you need.
 Keep your 401K dollars tucked away for retirement, and you’ll be able to watch it grow and accumulate over the years.

 4. Pay Down Debt and Plan for Retirement

-If you are trying to pay off a mountain of debt, it is tempting to put all your extra money toward paying down student loans, credit cards, and other debts and to neglect your retirement plans.
-By all means, focus on paying down high-interest debt, but at the very least contribute enough in your employer’s 401k plan to receive an employer’s free and matching contribution.
+If you are trying to pay off a mountain of debt, it is tempting to put all your extra money toward paying down student loans, credit cards and other debts, and to neglect your retirement plans.
+By all means, you should focus on paying down high-interest debt, but at the very least try to contribute enough in your employer’s 401K plan to receive an employer’s free and matching contribution.
 And when your debt levels lower, you can contribute more and more to your retirement plan.
 You can see how your debt is affecting your credit by checking your two free credit scores, updated every 14 days, on Credit.com.
 Checking your credit scores will not harm them in any way.